Instadapp/dsa-sdk/internal.md

 }
 ```

-## Get Accounts
+## .getAccounts()

-Once connected to a web3 client, get all the DSA where a specific address is authorised.
+Get all the DSA where a specific address is authorised.

 ```js
 let address = "0x...";